 This production marked the Arden Theatre’s first commission for its children’s series.

 Director Romeo Castellucci’s work returns to Philadelphia with The Four Seasons Restaurant, which uses the infamous unfulfilled Mark Rothko commission as a jumping-off point to explore the impact of absence on the human psyche.

-Jahmae Harris is a writer and a 1998 Pew Fellow.
+Peter Rose is a multimedia artist and a 1997 Pew Fellow.